 Vary existing employment terms by offering incentives such as target related bonuses or improved pension schemes.

-Contracts of Employment – Protect your business with appropriately drafted employment contracts (whether for new or existing employees) with terms that are beneficial to your company such as probationary periods, favourable notice periods, garden leave, or even by the issuing of a fixed-term contract.
-Important and relevant provisions in 2021 include furlough leave; lay off and short-time working.
+Contracts of Employment – – Protect your business with appropriately drafted employment contracts (whether for new or existing employees) with terms that are beneficial to your company such as probationary periods, favourable notice periods, garden leave, or even by the issuing of a fixed-term contract.

 How Farleys Can Help